-The working group has developed a draft of a new Rocky Shores Management Strategy (recently changed to Rocky Habitat strategy), and we have completed the public comment period for the "Phase 1 Draft," during which citizens weighed in on the group's work.
+Some history: The working group developed a draft of a new Rocky Shores Management Strategy (subsequently changed to Rocky Habitat strategy).
 The draft was then approved by OPAC at its April 3 meeting, and sent on to the Land Conservation and Development Commission (LCDC).
 The Rocky Habitat Management Strategy covers areas that fall within the state's Territorial Sea, and thus under statewide planning goal #19, under LCDC"s jurisdiction.
-LCDC will review and possibly adopt the draft at its meeting in Salem on May 24.
-(See our calendar listing.)
+LCDC reviewed and adopted the draft at its meeting in Salem on May 24.
 While we are not currently in a public comment period, you can certainly still send comments as a concerned citizen; it is doubtful that agency people will refuse to read your remarks just because it isn't within an official comment period.
 Comments can be e-mailed to [email protected].

 Oregon Shores is seizing this opportunity to advocate for increased levels of protection for key rocky shore habitats, clearer designation of special conservation areas, tighter regulations on harvesting of intertidal organisms, and a more thoughtful linkage of rocky shore management areas to the state’s new marine reserves and marine protected area.
 Here are the original comments we submitted to the Ocean Policy Advisory Council.
 We submitted updated comments on the draft management strategy prior to OPAC's April hearing.